digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ~ doctl compute load-balancer list

 ```
-By using above command you can see that all loadbalancer list for your cluster.
-Also you can create your own load balancer with proxy by using DO web dashboard.
+By using the above command you can see that all loadbalancer lists for your cluster.
+Also, you can create your load balancer with proxy by using DO web dashboard automatically.
+When you check advanced settings of kub cluster, The most commonly used settings are selected by default, you can change them at any time by clicking "Edit Advanced Settings".
+When you decide to add Proxy for your cluster, you can proxy protocol setting.

 [For more information](https://www.digitalocean.com/community/questions/how-to-set-up-nginx-ingress-for-load-balancers-with-proxy-protocol-support)

 [For More details about how to use proxy for Ambassador](https://www.getambassador.io/docs/edge-stack/1.13/topics/running/ambassador-with-aws/).
-You can create a proxy in Ambassador by using below code.Ambassador Edge Stack will now expect traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.
+You can create a proxy in Ambassador by using below code.
+Ambassador Edge Stack will now expect traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.

 ```
 apiVersion: getambassador.io/v2